Struck713/bscript/README.md

 # bScript
 This is just my silly attempt at building an interpreter in Java.

-I eventually want to support a full set of grammar but right now it only includes the following:
-- ADD (+)
-- SUBTRACT (-)
-- DIVIDE (/)
-- MULTIPLY (*)
-- NUMBER (ℝ)
-- IDENTIFIER (any non-reserved string)
-- TRUE
-- FALSE
-- EOF (special end-of-file type)
+I have been following [this book](https://craftinginterpreters.com/), since I literally have 0 idea on how to actually build and design an interpreter.
+At some point, I plan to stray away from that.

+Plans:
-I plan to use this project in some other projects (that have a need for simple interpreted scripts, so eventually this language should be able to make native calls to Java functions.
+- Use this project in some other projects (that have a need for simple interpreted scripts, so eventually this language should be able to make native calls to Java functions.
+- Support some cool syntactic sugar (if I come up with any)
+- Something else interesting that I can think of later